merely-useful/py-rse/index.md

 ## Adding Command-Line Options {#config-command-line}

-The third way to change the plot's properties is to add some new command-line arguments to `plotcounts.py`.
+The third way to change the plot's properties\index{configuration!command-line option}
+is to add some new command-line arguments to `plotcounts.py`.
 The `choices` parameter of `add_argument` lets us tell `argparse` that the user is only allowed to specify a value from a predefined list: